-London Coliseum box office events offers Hairspray the Musical tickets and Michael Ball is set to reprise his role as Edna Turnblad next April, with tickets for the West End show now available to book.
+London Coliseum box office events offer Hairspray London the Musical tickets and Michael Ball is set to reprise his role as Edna Turnblad next April, with tickets for the West End show now available to book.
 Book online now and save time.

 Michael Ball starred in this record-setting production of Hairspray in the West End in 2010.
 Opening at the Shaftesbury Theatre on 11th October 2007, Ball played Edna Turnblad alongside a cast that included Tracie Bennett, Ben James-Ellis, Rachael Wooding, Leanne Jones.